driskull/ds2020/OUTLINE.md

   - We've made the view and styles open source on GitHub
   - So you can tweak a widget's design or add functionality
 - Additional benefits of these widgets
-  - Easily themable using tooling on Github
   - Internationalized in nearly 40 languages
   - and Developed to be to keyboard & screen-reader accessible
-- We hope these widgets will make it easier to create awesome apps!
+- We hope these widgets will make it easier for you to create awesome apps!
-- Euen
+- Back to you Euen